 It’s a classic slice in the sense that it consists of two layers, a buttery base and icing topping.
 The base features all of the staples such as butter, golden syrup, desiccated coconut and flour that gives it a shortbread dough like texture that is often made crunchy with the addition of oats, whilst the topping consist of butter, ginger and icing sugar.

-It’s an incredibly simple slice but the rich flavour of butter and golden syrup mixed with a subtle hint of ginger makes for an incredible combination.
-When I say that one piece will give you give you a sugar rush I’m not lying, a few bites in and you will literally feel the sugar course through your bones, but don’t worry its mean to be this sweet.
+This slice is incredibly simple to make, but the rich flavour of butter and golden syrup mixed with a subtle hint of ginger makes for an incredible combination.
+When I say that one piece will give you give you a sugar rush I’m not lying, a few bites in and you will literally feel the sugar course through your bones, but don’t stress its mean to be this sweet.

 - You can top this slice with some chopped pistachios or some crystallised ginger or you can just leave it a plan like I did.